rajbos/rajbos.github.io/_posts/2021-02-07-GitHub-Actions-Security-Private-Runners.md

 # Best practices in this post:
 * Limit the access of your private runner
-* Do not use a runner for more than one repository
+* Do not use a runner for more than one repository (on an persistent runner)
-* Never use a private runner for you public repositories
+* Never use a private runner for your public repositories

 If you want to learn more about hardening your runner environments, you can read the GitHub documentation [here](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions).
 # Limit the access of your private runner